 Aja Szumylo, Technology Rising Star Award

 As a supervisory fishery management specialist, Aja leads a group of analysts to develop policies and regulations for fishing in federal waters off of Washington, Oregon, and California.
 She coordinates policy development, rulemaking, and management programs for the Pacific Coast groundfish fishery and the coastal pelagic species fishery.
 Aja first worked with NOAA Fisheries as a contractor at the Northwest Fisheries Science Center in Seattle, Washington, as a fisheries social scientist.
 She later worked as a fishery policy analyst on fishery management plans for seven years in New England before becoming the chief of the Groundfish and Coastal Pelagic Species Branch for the West Coast Region in 2018.
-She holds an undergraduate degree in biology from Swarthmore College and a Master’s in environmental management from Duke University.
+She holds an undergraduate degree in biology from Swarthmore College and a Master’s in environmental management from Duke University.1.
+What sparked your interest in STEM?

 For as long as I can remember, I wanted to be a marine biologist.
 I grew up in Virginia, but my family is from the Caribbean.
 I remember being stunned by how beautiful the ocean was on our family visits to various islands and wanting to figure out a way to work in or near the ocean as an adult.